kckhafra/EcoAcme-Client/README.md

 ![Friends Page](https://raw.githubusercontent.com/kckhafra/EcoAcme-Client/master/Pictures/Screen%20Shot%202019-10-20%20at%203.08.31%20PM.png)

 ## Message Page
 - Once the message page renders the latest conversation you've had is displayed.
-If you click on the users picture to the left the message displays switches tot he user you clicked on.
+If you click on the users picture to the left the message displays switches to the user you clicked on.
 - To create a new message you must click the writing icon that is displayed in the messaging box.
 Once clicked a text box will be displayed.
 - A user can also reply directly to the messages being displayed.
 At the bottom of the current message conversation that is displayed is a reply box.
 If you type a message in and hit send you will send a message to the user you are currently having a conversation with.
 ![Message Page](https://raw.githubusercontent.com/kckhafra/EcoAcme-Client/master/Pictures/Screen%20Shot%202019-10-20%20at%203.08.52%20PM.png)

 ## User Profile
 - The user profile page is where users provide information about themselves, how they contribute to the holistic health field and what orginizations they are afilliated with.
-- To edit the about me field, holistic services field and the holistic organization field a user has to simply click the write icon located in each of the corresponding boxes.
+- To edit the about me field, holistic services field and/or the holistic organization field a user has to simply click the write icon located in each of the corresponding boxes.
 ![User Profile Page](https://raw.githubusercontent.com/kckhafra/EcoAcme-Client/master/Pictures/Screen%20Shot%202019-10-20%20at%203.09.07%20PM.png)